artish/syncsettings/README.md

   + Automatically get the folder of the the sync_settings json.

+  + Add Copy function for files that can't be symlinked

+## Code TODO:

   + TODO 001: Remove this unecessary if condition

   + TODO 002: Replace this with a walk function